-CHEMISTRY (CHM) 115 (4) GENERAL CHEMISTRY (3LEC., 3 LAB.)
+CHEMISTRY (CHM) 115 (4)

+CHEMICAL SCIENCES (3 LEC., 3 LAB.)

+Prerequisite: Developmental

-Prerequisite: Developmental Mathematics 091 or the equivalent.
+Mathematics 091 or the equivalent.

 This course is for non-science majors.
 It traces the development of theoretical concepts.
-These concepts are used to expain various observations and laws relating to chemical bonding reactions, states of matter, solutions, electrochemistry, and nuclear chemistry.
+These concepts are used to explain various observations and laws relating to chemical bonding reactions, states of matter, solutions, electrochemistry, and nuclear chemistry.
 Also included is the descriptive chemistry of some common elements and inorganic compounds.
 Laboratory fee.

+CHEMISTRY (CHM)116 (4)

-CHEMISTRY (CHM) 116 (4) GENERAL CHEMISTRY (3 LEC., 3 LAB.)
+CHEMICAL SCIENCES (3 LEC., 3 LAB.)

-Prerequisite: Chemistry 115.
+Prerequisite: Chemistry 115 or the consent of the instructor.
 This course is for non-science majors.
-It covers oganic chemistry and biochemistry.
+It covers organic chemistry and biochemistry.
 The important classes of organic compounds are surveyed.
 The concept of structure is the central theme.
 Biochemistry topics include carbohydrates, proteins, lipids, chemistry of heredity, disease and therapy, and plant biochemistry.
 Laboratory fee.